 The great thing about an eSim is that it allows you to choose your carrier on the fly.
 For example, the LTE edition of the iPad comes with an eSim built in.
 You can head to the settings menu and simply choose your carrier.

 As the past two smartwatches that Huawei has released have featured eSim, it seems likely that the new watch will get the same treatment.
 This would be a decent upgrade over the Huawei Watch 2's nanoSIM technology.
 It would also allow the Huawei Watch 3 to save some space and slim down, which would be nice for a smartwatch that already packs several features.

 As for the rest of what the Huawei Watch 3 could have, you just have to look at the 2018 edition of the Watch 2 to get an idea of what you can expect.
 There's GPS, NFC payments, gyroscope, compass, barometer, heart rate, a geomagnetic sensor and a capacitance sensor, which could track humidity or sweating.

 All of these would be powered by a new battery.
 CEO Richard Yu said Huawei was willing to wait until it could get a smartwatch working with a week-long battery.
-The rumoured GT is said to have a 410mAh battery that can be used for two weeks.
-That turns into seven days when Always On mode is turned on, and when GPS is turned on it drops down to just seven hours.
+The GT certainly delivered on that, so could a proper smartwatch from Huawei match it?

 What it needs: Design and customisability